 Like NaCl & TweetNaCl (and unlike Libsodium & LibHydrogen), Monocypher is dedicated to the public domain; Monocypher does this via CC-0.
 This may not sound like much, but not requiring attribution have some advantages.
 The most obvious one is the lack of tedium.
 A more important one is the ability to obscure which library you use, so attackers take more time to figure out how to attack your software (or crackme).
 In jurisdictions that do not recognise the public domain and where you do not trust CC-0 to provide an equivalent effect, you can obtain Monocypher under a 2-clause BSD licence.

 Monocypher is small.
-One source file, one header file, 1800 lines of code (counted with sloccount), 50 exported functions.
+One source file, one header file, less than 2000 lines of code (counted with sloccount), 50 exported functions.
 Zero dependencies.
 Just drop it into your C or C++ project and forget about it forever after.
 That, and a consistent API makes Monocypher easy to learn, easy to use, easy to deploy, and easy to bind to high level programming languages.

 Monocypher is portable.
 Written in standard C99, it can compile as C or